Robert Pogue Harrison: Views and opinions

+Harrison is also a musician and a public intellectual whose work bridges scholarship and accessible cultural discourse, drawing on his Mediterranean upbringing, philosophical influences such as Heidegger and Camus, and a lifelong engagement with literature, nature, and the ethical dimensions of contemporary life.

 Entitled Opinions

-Entitled Opinions is a literary talk show hosted by Robert P. Harrison, a professor of French and Italian at Stanford University.
+Entitled Opinions is a literary talk show hosted by Robert P. Harrison.
 The show was started in 2005 and it is available as a podcast.
 Topics range broadly on issues related to literature, ideas, and lived experience.
 Shows are typically a one-on-one conversation with a special guest about select topics or authors about which he or she is especially entitled to an opinion.
-Guests have included Werner Herzog, Marilynne Robinson, and Paul R. Ehrlich, among others.
+Guests have included Werner Herzog, Marilynne Robinson, Richard Rorty, and Paul R. Ehrlich, among others.
 The program airs from the studios of KZSU, 90.1 FM, Stanford.